isabella-helliwell/Stock-Analysis/README.md

 ## 1. Project Scope
       Part1:
-      The scope of this project is to compare the stockmarket for predefined stocks for years 2017 and 2018 writing a VBA macro in Excel.
+      -The scope of this project is to compare the stockmarket for predefined stocks for years 2017 and 2018 using VBA script in Excel.

-      Part 2:
+      Part2
-      The second part of this project is to optimize the VBA code and Runtime
+      -The second part of this project is to optimize the VBA code and Runtime where possible.

-### 1.1 Stockmarket Analysis and Results
+### 1.1 Stockmarket Analysis
       The analysis are based on obtaining the yearly return for the predefined stocks.
       The formula used is (endingPrice / startingPrice - 1) for each year and stock.
       Results are shown in Table 1 and Table 2.